He said that it was “worth it” to have “some gun deaths every single year, so that we can have the second amendment.”1

 Meanwhile…

-As I develop this online publication and podcast dedicated to love of humanity, I’m well aware that many people out there will think of me as a lightweight, or worse, because I openly talk about how much we wrongly marginalize feminine energy (like care, compassion, empathy, love) in our field of nonprofits/philanthropy — a field that is supposed to be all about those things, BTW.
+We wrongly marginalize feminine energy (like care, compassion, empathy, love) in our field of nonprofits/philanthropy — a field that is supposed to be all about those things, by the way.

 We need this — unless we want to completely destroy ourselves.